Haardik-Ravat/Embedded_ISA/README.md

  ## Execution Procedure
 Run the Xilinx Vivado Suite with the module and testbench files for each project.
 More instructions can be found at [here](https://www.xilinx.com/support/university.html#overview) or [The docs](https://docs.xilinx.com/r/en-US/ug895-vivado-system-level-design-entry/Working-with-Projects)
 * Run Vivado and select the above rtl directory as project
-* Run each processor code with vivado and make sure it's saved to the workspace
+* Run cpu.v with vivado and make sure it's saved to the workspace
 * Run the simulation in the 'sim' folder to get the Simualtion results for each type of instruction and corresponding register values.